ikanade/taskscout/README.md

-# Pull It Together
+# TaskScout
-A Project Management System
+A Project and task Management System

 Live app - https://pitpmt.herokuapp.com/

 ## Overview
-A used and abused approach at Project Management.
-Enables a user to complete a Project with the help of task management.
+An easy to use open source task management tool for small and medium sized teams.
+Albeit this was built to learn ruby and rails, this particular repo can be extended to suit your needs.

 ## Specifications
 1.User Management